Jacob Phillips: Cleveland Browns

 Phillips was selected by the Cleveland Browns in the third round with the 97th overall pick of the 2020 NFL draft.
 The Browns previously acquired this selection from the Houston Texans by trading Duke Johnson to Houston.
 Phillips was placed on the reserve/COVID-19 list by the team on December 26, 2020, and activated on December 31.

 On September 1, 2021, Phillips was placed on injured reserve with a biceps injury.
 He was activated on December 11.

 Phillips entered the 2022 season as the backup middle linebacker behind Anthony Walker.
 He became the starter in Week 4 following an injury to Walker.
 He started the next four games before being placed on injured reserve on October 26, 2022, after suffering a pectoral injury in Week 7.

 On August 13, 2023, Phillips was placed on injured reserve.

 Houston Texans

-On April 23, 2024, Phillips signed a one-year deal with the Houston Texans for $1.15 million.
-He was released on August 27.
+On April 23, 2024, Phillips signed a one-year contract with the Houston Texans for $1.15 million.
+He was released by the Texans on August 27.